sbe1/dumbtemplates/README.md

 ==============

 Super simple "dumb" templating system for Java that exploits the wonderfully simple org.apache.commons.lang3.text.StrSubstitutor class.
-Edit your dumbtemplate.properties file to point to your .html template files (template files should have an .html extension or no extension) and use Dumbtemplates convenience methods to roll your own MVC framework.
+Edit your dumbtemplate.properties file to point to your template files and use Dumbtemplates convenience methods to roll your own MVC framework.
 While Dumbtemplates is dead simple, it also supports auto-reloading of your templates when new files are uploaded or existing files are updated.

 Dumbtemplates is super lightweight and efficient and assumes you know what you're doing.